Slow cooked Malaysian beef y-bone laksa

 Serves: 4 | Preparation time: 20mins | Cooking Time: 8hrs

-- Heat 1 tablespoon of oil in a fry pan to high heat, add half of the beef and cook, turning, for 5-6 minutes or until browned; season to taste.
+- Heat 1 tbsp of oil in a fry pan to high heat, add half of the beef and cook, turning, for 5-6 minutes or until browned; season to taste.
 Transfer to a plate.
-Repeat with 1 tablespoon of oil and remaining beef.
+Repeat with 1 tbsp of oil and remaining beef.
 Transfer to a plate.

 - In the same fry pan, add onion, sugar, cinnamon quills, basil and paste.
 Cook for 3-4 minutes or until onion has softened; scatter over corn flour and cook, stirring, for a further 1-2 minutes.